Back to DWU AI Articles

 Airport authorities cannot simply lease land to anyone at market rates.
 The FAA imposes several constraints:

-- GA Order 24 (Fair Market Value): Non-aeronautical land must be leased at fair market value, not discounted.
-FMV is typically determined by appraisal, comparing to similar non-airport industrial or commercial leases in the region.
+• GA Order 24 (Fair Market Value): Non-aeronautical land may be leased at fair market value, not discounted.
+FMV is determined by appraisal, comparing to similar non-airport industrial or commercial leases in the region.

-- GA Order 5 (Airport Layout Plan): Non-aero development must comply with the airport's approved ALP, including zoning, setbacks, environmental protection, and noise compatibility.
+• GA 29 (Airport Layout Plan): Non-aero development must comply with the airport's approved ALP, including zoning, setbacks, environmental protection, and noise compatibility.

 The January 8, 2024 Land Use Change Policy (NOT November 2024)

-- Elimination of Permanent Redesignation: Previously, airports could redesignate land from aeronautical to non-aeronautical use permanently through an ALP amendment.
+• Elimination of Permanent Redesignation: Previously, airports could redesignate land from aeronautical to non-aeronautical use permanently through an ALP amendment.
 The new policy prohibits this.
-All future non-aeronautical development must be on ground leases, not deeded conveyance.
+Under the January 8, 2024 Land Use Change Policy, airports must no longer redesignate land from aeronautical to non-aeronautical use permanently.
+All future non-aeronautical development must utilize ground leases with reversionary rights, not deeded conveyance.

-- Streamlined Approval Process: Section 163 of the FAA Reauthorization Act (2018) allows "non-aero use for eligible facilities" with a simplified approval path.
-Provided the airport's ALP permits it and environmental review is completed, most business park development does not require individual FAA approval.
+• Streamlined Approval Process: Section 163 of the FAA Reauthorization Act (2018) allows "non-aero use for eligible facilities" with a simplified approval path.
+Provided the airport's ALP permits it and environmental review is completed, business park development does not require individual FAA approval per Sec.
+163 of the FAA Reauthorization Act of 2018 (P.L.
+115-254).

-A lingering ambiguity: does airport business park development trigger federal environmental review under the National Environmental Policy Act (NEPA)?
+An unresolved question in airport business park regulation: does business park development trigger federal environmental review under the National Environmental Policy Act (NEPA)?
 The FAA has declined to issue a blanket ruling.
 If an airport uses federal grants or the airport authority is deemed to be acting as a federal agent, NEPA may apply, requiring an Environmental Assessment (EA) or Environmental Impact Statement (EIS).
-If development is purely private (the developer funds all infrastructure and the airport merely leases land), NEPA likely does not apply.
-Most airports assume the latter and proceed without EA; however, a federal review could be triggered if a tenant or environmental group challenges the arrangement.
-Prudent airport attorneys now seek advance FAA guidance or conduct a NEPA review preemptively to de-risk the project.
+According to Kaplan Kirsch's January 2024 analysis, NEPA review may not be required when development is fully privately funded and the airport's role is limited to land leasing, though this interpretation remains subject to potential legal challenge.
+A federal review under NEPA may be triggered by challenges from tenants or environmental groups.
+Based on reviewed MDAs, such as Reno-Stead's, one approach is to seek advance FAA guidance or conduct a NEPA review proactively to address potential litigation risk, as documented in Kaplan Kirsch analysis (January 2024).

 FAA Reauthorization Act of 2024